MilanKacar/milankacar.github.io/_posts/2024-12-15-blog103_maximum-average-pass-ratio.md

 ### Insights and Strategy 🤯

-Here’s how we can expand the **Insights and Strategy** section with more depth and actionable ideas:

----

-### Insights and Strategy 🤯

 #### Key Observations:
 1. **Diminishing Returns Principle**:
    - Adding a student to a class improves its pass ratio, but subsequent additions yield smaller incremental gains.
 This is due to the mathematical behavior of fractions: the numerator grows linearly, while the denominator grows more significantly as it accounts for the total size.